Department of Finance Code of Conduct

 1. Responsibilities and duties during employment

-1.1 General Requirements
+1.1 General requirements

 - Identifying, preventing, and resolving conflict of interest or conflict of duties situations during their employment with the Department of Finance, and when they leave the Department;

-- Reporting in writing to the Director, Values & Ethics all outside employment and activities, assets, liabilities and interests that might give rise to a real, apparent or potential conflict of interest in relation to their official duties and responsibilities;
+- Reporting in writing to the Director, Values and Ethics all outside employment and activities, assets, liabilities and interests that might give rise to a real, apparent or potential conflict of interest in relation to their official duties and responsibilities;

-- Refraining from having private interests and engaging in outside employment or activities that may subject them to demands incompatible with their official duties, or that could be seen to impair their ability to perform their duties and responsibilities in an objective and impartial manner; Reporting in writing to the Director, Values & Ethics before engaging in non-candidacy political activities that could constitute a conflict of interest or impair their ability to perform their duties and responsibilities in an objective and impartial manner.
+- Refraining from having private interests and engaging in outside employment or activities that may subject them to demands incompatible with their official duties, or that could be seen to impair their ability to perform their duties and responsibilities in an objective and impartial manner;

-1.2 Financial Mitigation
+1.2 Financial mitigation

-- Implementing a financial mitigation strategy where the Director, Values & Ethics determines that any of their reported assets and liabilities would result in a real, apparent or potential conflict of interest in relation to their official duties and responsibilities;
+- Implementing a financial mitigation strategy where the Director, Values and Ethics determines that any of their reported assets and liabilities would result in a real, apparent or potential conflict of interest in relation to their official duties and responsibilities;

-- Refraining from selling or transferring assets to anyone, including family members, or taking any other measures for the purpose of circumventing the compliance requirements set out in this Code or related instruments;
+- Refraining from selling or transferring assets to anyone, including family members, or taking any other measures for the purpose of circumventing the compliance requirements set out in this Code or related instruments.

-1.3 Contracts with the Government of Canada, Non-public Information, Preferential Treatment, and Inappropriate Influence
+1.3 Contracts with the Government of Canada, non-public information, preferential treatment, and inappropriate influence

-1.4 Gifts, Hospitality and Other Benefits
+1.4 Gifts, hospitality and other benefits

 - arise out of activities or events related to the official duties and responsibilities of the person employed; and